Reliable Pre-Employment Physicals in Vancouver, WA

 Who performs a Physical Exam?

-A physical exam is typically performed by a healthcare provider such as a doctor, nurse practitioner, or physician assistant.
+A physical exam is typically performed by a healthcare provider such as a health care provider., nurse practitioner, or physician assistant.
 These professionals are trained to assess your overall health and identify any potential health concerns.

 Audiometric Screens